 This is a situation many people in the market for Ramit’s course find themselves in as well.
 By stating this first thing in the post, the reviewer manages to empathize with the reader.

-Part #3: Identify Who The Product Is For
+3 Identify Who The Product Is For

 The result?
 Tons of tire kickers who waste your and their own time reading the review.

-Therefore, the third step in writing the review should be to clearly identify the product’s target market.
+Therefore, the third step in writing the product review should be to clearly identify the product’s target market.

 This is quite straightforward – simply include a section in the review that explains who the product is for.

-For example, our Buzzstream review states in no uncertain terms that this isn’t a product for you if you send only a 100 or so emails a month.
+For example, our Buzzstream review states in no uncertain terms that this isn’t a product for you if you send only 100 or so emails a month.

 This does two things: